Do 84% Of Vegans And Vegetarians Really Go Back To Eating Meat?

 However, those figures were not so widely reported, or remembered.

-This argument against “absolutism” in advocacy in favor of supporting a wide range of options and strategies, such as flexitarianism, Meatless Mondays, and even Veganuary, upsets some animal and vegan activists who consider it a watering down of the vegan message, and a betrayal of the animals suffering in the food production industries.
+This argument against “absolutism” in advocacy favors a wide range of approaches instead, such as flexitarianism, Meatless Mondays, and even Veganuary.
+This upsets some animal rights and vegan activists who consider it a watering down of the key message.
+And, a betrayal of the animals still suffering in the food production industries.

 “The criticism of the research mainly seems to come from the abolitionist angle,” says Tobias Leenaert, author of How to Create a Vegan World, “who don’t seem to want to believe it or who wanted to see in it a confirmation of ‘animal rights’ only advocacy.”